WishKnish/KnishIO-Technical-Whitepaper/README.md

 ![Knish.IO Bundle Diagram][bundle]

+## Shadow Wallet

 The process of wallet regeneration produces a new wallet, and eventually there may be dozens, if not hundreds of wallets kept by any single user.
 This is why wallet bundles are used as an abstraction layer and route tokens to the latest, pristine wallet address.

+However, if no such pristine wallet is available to route tokens into, a shadow wallet is created instead.
+Shadow wallets are temporary wallets with no keys (therefore no `position` or `wallet_address` fields defined), only a wallet bundle assignment.

+Shadow wallets can be used for deposit routing, however no transactions may be signed by them, and therefore any received tokens may not be used until the shadow wallet is "claimed".
+The process of claiming a shadow wallet is equivalent to retroactively creating a wallet for the given token, which will automatically receive any collected balance from the shadow wallet.

 ## Buffer